shelbington/Study-Notes/planguage_fundamental.md

 The DOM:

 a cross-platform and language-independent interface that treats an HTML or XML document as a tree structure wherein each node is an object representing a part of the document.
 It enables programs and scripts to interacct with and manipulate web page content dynamically, allowing for dynamic updates, interactivity, and event handling.

+Event Listener:

+a function that initiates a predefined process if a specific event occurs.
+So, an event listener “listens” for an action, then calls a function that performs a related task.
+This event can take one of many forms.
+Common examples include mouse events, keyboard events, and window events.